kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 #### Update LoadBalancer selectors

+{{% notice note %}}
-This step is only required if Load Balancers on user clusters have been created.
+This step is only required if Load Balancers on user clusters have been created, and the previous [Update Machine Deployment](#update-machine-deployment) guide has been accomplished.
+{{% /notice %}}

+From v0.3.0 KubeVirt Cloud Controller Manager changed Load Balancer selector.
+You have to edit Load Balancer(s) in user cluster namespace on KubeVirt infrastructure and change its selector from
+`cloud.kubevirt.io/<id>: <val>`
+to
+`cluster.x-k8s.io/cluster-name: <cluster-id>`.

+For instance the selector of LB that exists in KubeVirt infrastructure cluster in the `cluster-xyz` namespace, would have to be replaced to
+`cluster.x-k8s.io/cluster-name: xyz`